randeelayosa/converse-rebuild/README.md

 | Program uses Firebase to mimic a generic Shopping Cart feature | click on Shopping Cart icon | loads page depicting items the user has saved for purchase |

 3. **Integration**
-  * src folder: `index.html`, `main.js`, `age.js`
+  * src folder: files responsible for UI code and backend functionality
-  * spec folder: `age-spec.js`, `jasmine.json`
-  * index.html: `<form>` `<input>`
-  * Display: input field for user's age and a submit button
-  * Integrate feature that calculates user's age, life expectancy, and remaining years in correspondence to other planets.
+  * Display: clone of the Converse landing page
+  * Integrate Firebase to add Sign In and Shopping Cart functionality

 4. **UX/UI**
   * Include and modify Sass
-  * Develop custom style - solar system/space theme
+  * Incorporate photos, gifs, videos and icons the real Converse site uses

 5. **Polish**
-  * Refactor testing specs and JS where applicable
-  * Delete unused dependencies in `package.json` and plugins in `webpack.config.js`
+  * Delete unused dependencies in `package.json` and plugins in the config files
-  * Produce README that fulfills necessary guidelines and requirements
+  * Ensure README includes all necessary language for instructions, bugs, and documentation

+### Legal

+*This software is licensed under MIT license.*

 Copyright (c) 2019 **_Randee Layosa_**